lucfe2010/lucfe-hexo/source/_posts/category level1/category level2/git wiki.md

 Branch serverfix set up to track remote branch serverfix from origin.

 If you want to see what tracking branches you have set up, you can use the -vv option to git branch.
 This will list out your local branches with more information including what each branch is tracking and if your local branch is ahead, behind or both.

+hint: If you are planning on basing your work on an upstream
+hint: branch that already exists at the remote, you may need to
+hint: run "git fetch" to retrieve it.
+hint:
+hint: If you are planning to push out a new local branch that
+hint: will track its remote counterpart, you may want to use
+hint: "git push -u" to set the upstream config as you push.

+$ git push
+fatal: The current branch newbrachname has no upstream branch.
+To push the current branch and set the remote as upstream, use
+    git push --set-upstream origin newbrachname

 ```bash
 $ git branch -vv